h3xar0n/my_security_plus/README.md

   - Mobile OS
 * Patch management
 * Disabling unnecessary ports and services
+  - Prevent unauthorized access by disabling unused physical ports on switches.
+This prevents the connection if someone plugs their computer into an unused port.
 * Least functionality
 * Secure configurations
 * Trusted operating system